 Information About New Flood Maps and Flood Ordinance Changes

-Brunswick County is considering adopting new flood maps and amending the County’s Flood Damage Prevention Ordinance, to participate in the National Flood Insurance Program (NFIP).
+Brunswick County has adopted new flood maps and amended the County’s Flood Damage Prevention Ordinance, to participate in the National Flood Insurance Program (NFIP).

-Brunswick County has scheduled a public hearing about these changes, to be held at 6 p.m. on Monday, July 16 in the Commissioners’ chambers (public hearing details can be found here).
+Brunswick County adopted the flood maps and ordinance effective August 28, 2018, during the scheduled public hearing held on Monday, July 16 in the Commissioners’ chambers. (public hearing details can be found here).

 FEMA regularly updates Flood Insurance Rate Maps (FIRMs) using studies to improve the maps and ensure their accuracy.
 The last maps FEMA approved for our area were adopted in 2006; since then, FEMA has worked to study and improve these maps.
 Now that FEMA has approved updated maps, Brunswick County can adopt them and continue to participate in the National Flood Insurance Program (NFIP).

-The current Flood Insurance Rate Maps (FIRMs) and Flood Damage Prevention Ordinance that are in place for Brunswick County were adopted June 2, 2006.
-The preliminary Flood Insurance Rate Maps (FIRMs) and Flood Insurance Study (FIS) were issued by FEMA on March 31, 2015 with a 90-day appeals period to submit Technical Information on flood elevations.
-All the appeals submitted during the appeal period were resolved and FEMA issued a Letter of Final Determination on February 28, 2018, which states the preliminary maps and ordinance will become effective on August 28, 2018.
+The previous Flood Insurance Rate Maps (FIRMs) and Flood Damage Prevention Ordinance that were in place for Brunswick County were adopted June 2, 2006.
+The current Flood Insurance Rate Maps (FIRMs) and Flood Insurance Study (FIS) were issued by FEMA on March 31, 2015 with a 90-day appeals period to submit Technical Information on flood elevations.
+All the appeals submitted during the appeal period were resolved and FEMA issued a Letter of Final Determination on February 28, 2018, which states the maps and ordinance will become effective on August 28, 2018.

 View Maps and Ordinance

-To view the current effective maps or the preliminary maps, visit the State’s Flood Risk Information System (FRIS)- Flood Maps, which will automatically show the current effective maps.
+To view the current effective maps, visit the State’s Flood Risk Information System (FRIS)- Flood Maps, which will automatically show the current effective maps.
 To view the preliminary maps, in the top right corner of the page, click on “Effective” and change to “Preliminary.”
 This will allow the viewer to see the maps being adopted on August 28, 2018.